Ayp47098/StockMaster-odoo/README.md

 - User-specific data isolation
 - Secure authentication with Supabase Auth
 - Protected routes on the frontend
-- SQL injection prevention through Supabase client
+- SQL injection prevention via the Supabase client

 ## 🐛 Troubleshooting

-### Cannot connect to Supabase
+### Cannot Connect to Supabase
-- Verify your `.env` file has correct credentials
+- Verify that your `.env` file contains correct credentials
-- Check if Supabase project is active
+- Check if your Supabase project is active
-- Ensure RLS policies are created
+- Ensure RLS policies have been created

-### Products not showing
+### Products Not Showing
-- Make sure you've run all SQL from `DATABASE_SCHEMA.md`
+- Make sure you have run all SQL commands from `DATABASE_SCHEMA.md`
-- Verify you're logged in with the correct account
+- Verify that you are logged in with the correct account
-- Check browser console for errors
+- Check the browser console for errors

-### Charts not rendering
+### Charts Not Rendering
 - Ensure you have data in your database
-- Check if `recharts` package is installed
+- Check if the `recharts` package is installed
-- Verify products have valid prices and quantities
+- Verify that products have valid prices and quantities

 ## 📊 Database Schema

-See `DATABASE_SCHEMA.md` for complete schema documentation including:
+See `DATABASE_SCHEMA.md` for complete schema documentation, including:
 - Table structures
 - Relationships
 - RLS policies